Easy Apple Crisp

 Preheat oven to 375 degrees.
 Butter a 9 x 13 baking dish and set aside.
 If you don’t have a 9 x 13 baking dish, use an oval casserole dish or any dish close to this size.

 - In a medium bowl, whisk together the flour, oats, brown sugar, cinnamon, and salt.
 Add the butter and mix the butter into the dry ingredients with your fingers, but don’t try mashing the butter.
 It will melt into the mixture when it’s in the oven.
 You want a crumbly mixture.
 Set aside.

 - In a small bowl, whisk together the butter, half & half, and flour.
 Add the brown sugar, vanilla, cinnamon, and salt and whisk together until all ingredients are wet.
 Set aside.

 - Peel and slice the apples into thin slices about 1/8 inch in thickness, no more than 1/4 inch.
 The thinner they are the quicker they will bake through.

 - Drizzle the wet filling mixture over the apples and use two forks to lightly mix and coat the apples with the filling.
 Transfer the apples to the prepared baking dish.

-- Sprinkle the topping over the apples, making sure to cover the entire surface.
+- Sprinkle the streusel topping over the apples, making sure to cover the entire surface.